General Information About Bladder Cancer

 Other PDQ summaries containing information related to bladder cancer include the following:

-- Bladder and Other Urothelial Cancers Screening
+- Bladder and Other Urothelial Cancers Screening.

-- Unusual Cancers of Childhood (bladder cancer in children)
+- Unusual Cancers of Childhood Treatment.

-- American Cancer Society.: Cancer Facts and Figures 2013.
-Atlanta, Ga: American Cancer Society, 2013.
+- American Cancer Society.: Cancer Facts and Figures 2014.
+Atlanta, Ga: American Cancer Society, 2014.
 Available online.
-Last accessed May 2, 2013.
+Last accessed March 26, 2014.